RedHatQE/carbon/docs/users/definitions/report.rst

-In the below example the payload_carbon is a directory placed under carbon’s  *.results* folder and does not have the correct directory structure of results and attachments folder under it.Here carbon will create a separate directory rp_payload as .carbon/<data folder>/rp_payload/results and copy all the xml files from .carbon/.results/payload_carbon/.
-The payload directory sent to report portal client will be **.carbon/.results/rp_payload**
+In the below example the payload_carbon is a directory placed under carbon’s  *.results* folder and does not have the correct directory structure of results and attachments folder under it.Here carbon will create a separate directory rp_payloads if it is not already there and then create a folder with uuid as .carbon/<data folder>/rp_payloads/<uuid>/results and copy all the xml files from .carbon/.results/payload_carbon/.
+The payload directory sent to report portal client will be **.carbon/.results/rp_payloads/uuid**

 .. literalinclude:: ../../../examples/docs-usage/report.yml
    :lines: 173-197